GitHub Deploy

 What happens if my repo doesn't have an index.html?

-The deployment will fail with a clear error message.
-Your root directory (or repo root if not set) must contain an index.html file.
+If Dplooy detects a source project that needs building, it offers to set up the build pipeline right in the deploy dialog.
+Otherwise the deploy fails with a clear error — your root directory (or repo root if not set) must contain an index.html file.
 If your site's HTML is in a subfolder, set the Root Directory field.

 Can I deploy a React / Vite / Next.js app?